celestialhaven/cse210-projects/cse210-05/cycle-complete/README.md

-# Cycle Game
+# Cycle
-Cycle is a snake clone of the classic game that we all used to play on our cellphones.
-You play this game on a simulated terminal with two players, with a textual interface.
+Snake is a clone of the classic game that we all used to play on our cellphones.
+The game has two players fighting for food to increase their tails.
+The player who collides with the tail of a player will be the loser.
+You play this game  on a simulated terminal, with a textual interface.

 ## Getting Started
 ---